 It’s no secret that when we try to declutter sentimental items, it can weigh us down with an overwhelming guilt.
 We often have to deal with painful memories or leaving a piece of our childhood behind.

-Like most people, you may have boxes stacked in your basement or attic that are filled with memories from the past.
+Like most people, you may have boxes stacked in your garage or attic that are filled with memories from the past.
 Maybe they’ve been there for years, untouched and unopened.
 And maybe you find yourself wondering why the heck they are still there in the first place?

 They’re not exactly taking up space in your home, as they’re stored away out of sight, but they’re also not adding any value to it.
 When you look at them, what are the emotions that come up for you?